-- (e) Other paid or nonpaid leaves of absence. - (f) Insurance benefits. - (g) Total hours of work required of an employee on each 20 21 workday or workweek. - (h) Total number of days' work required of an employee in a work year. - (i) Discharge and disciplinary procedures. - (i) Recognition clause. - (k) The method used to classify employees in the bargaining 26 27 unit. - (l) Deduction of dues for the recognized employee organization. - (m) Protection of employees in the bargaining unit from discrimination because of participation in recognized employee organizations consistent with the provisions of this chapter. - (m) No-strike provisions consistent with the provisions of this chapter. - (n) Grievance and arbitration procedures for resolution of disputes relating to interpretation or application of collective bargaining agreements. - (p) General savings clauses. - (p) Duration of collective bargaining agreements. - 39 40 - (r) Safety of the employee. (s) (r) Teacher preparation time.
-41 - (t) (s) Materials and supplies for classrooms. - 43 (u) (t) The policies for the transfer and reassignment of 44 teachers

-(v) (u) Procedures for reduction in workforce consistent with the provisions of this chapter.

-(w) Procedures and requirements for the reopening of collective bargaining agreements that exceed 1 year in duration for additional, further, new or supplementary negotiations during periods of fiscal emergency.
-The requirements for the reopening of a collective bargaining agreement must include, without limitation, measures of revenue shortfalls or reductions relative to economic indicators such as the Consumer Price Index, as agreed upon by both parties.
+- (e) Other paid or nonpaid leaves of absence. - (f) Insurance benefits. - (g) Total hours of work required of an employee on each workday or workweek. - (h) Total number of days' work required of an employee in a work year. - (i) Discharge and disciplinary procedures. - (j) Recognition clause. - (k) The method used to classify employees in the bargaining - (1) Deduction of dues for the recognized employee organization pursuant to an agreement that is consistent with the provisions of this chapter. - (m) Protection of employees in the bargaining unit from discrimination because of participation in recognized employee organizations consistent with the provisions of this chapter. - (n) No-strike provisions consistent with the provisions of this chapter. - (o) Grievance and arbitration procedures for resolution of disputes relating to interpretation or application of collective bargaining agreements. - (p) General savings clauses. - (q) Duration of collective bargaining agreements. - (r) Safety of the employee. - (s) Teacher preparation time. - (t) Materials and supplies for classrooms. - (u) The policies for the transfer and reassignment of teachers. - (v) Procedures for reduction in workforce consistent with the provisions of this chapter. - (w) Procedures and requirements for the reopening of collective bargaining agreements that exceed 1 year in duration for additional, further, new or supplementary negotiations during periods of fiscal emergency.
+The requirements for the reopening of a collective bargaining agreement must include, without limitation, measures of revenue shortfalls or reductions relative to economic indicators such - as the Consumer Price Index, as agreed upon by both parties.